Series by Christopher Barnes.

 That inspired the tasting group to become a commercial brewing entity.
 The only problem, their home brewing system wasn’t nearly big enough to even begin supplying a commercial network nor did they have funding to begin building a brewery outright.
 At 40 liters, they’d never be able to make enough beer to sell on their own system.
 They still do use it for recipe development though.
 So, they brewed their first 500 liter batch at Brewery Boelens.

-Today, their beers are brewed primarily at Brouwerij Anders, except their wood-aged beers, which are brewed at Brouwerij Pirlot.
+Today, their Next beer is brewed primarily at Brouwerij Anders, except their wood-aged beers, which are brewed at Brouwerij Pirlot.
 This is only a temporary solution however.
 This summer, ground will be broken on their new site which will be in operation by the summer of 2015.

 Located in Turnhout, the beers take their names from playing cards.
 Turnhout is one of the major playing card production centers in the world.
 Not only are standard decks of cards made, they make cards for board games like Monopoly.
 Since the card industry plays a major role economically and historically, there has been a card industry here since the early 19th Century, the brewery decided to pay homage to their home and use the theme as a unique identity.
 The beers listed below are available year round.
 They also brew several seasonally available offerings.